-There were four in the batch of bananas that I had that were ready to be used, the extra banana brings more flavor.
+There were four in the batch of bananas that I had that was ready to be used, the extra banana brings more flavor.

 I firmly believe in sifting my flour whenever I bake.
 In our article a Baker's Dozen we talk about why to sift flour as well as how to measure flour.

 Into the banana mixture add the sifted flour, baking soda, baking powder, and salt.
 Mix these ingredients together until well combined.

 Fresh Or Frozen Blueberries

 In these banana blueberry muffins I have used both frozen and fresh, honestly, I prefer the fresh.
 The frozen didn't seem to bring as much flavor to the recipe as the fresh did.
 When I did use the frozen, the batter was a little discolored from the blueberries.